 - My blog post DNS Hijacking: Say My Name covers several methods for creating a DNS record with and without authentication. ↩︎

-- The Harcker Recipes describes other methods for becoming intranet-zoned, such as using Responder for NetBIOS Name Service and LLMNR poisoning on the page WebClient abuse (WebDAV). ↩︎
+- The Hacker Recipes describes other methods for becoming intranet-zoned, such as using Responder for NetBIOS Name Service and LLMNR poisoning on the page WebClient abuse (WebDAV). ↩︎

 - James Forshaw from Google’s Project Zero team’s article on Using Kerberos for Authentication Relay Attacks ↩︎